tomwbond/levystag/script.md

 *The Witches enter*

 **First Witch:**
-"Tis true, we three have power untold,
+"Tis true, we do have power untold,
 To shape the future, both fierce and bold"

 **Second Witch**